upperlinecode/intro-to-swift/day-3/advanced-functions-lecture.md

 average(2.5) //returns 2.5
 average(2.5, 7.5, 4.2, 9.8, 4.1) //returns 5.62
 ```
+- A variadic parameter is desclared by adding three period characters after the parameter type.
+- The arguments are passed into the function as an array with the name specified in the parameter list.
+- In this case, the variadic parameter is numbers
 - A function can have no more than one variadic parameter
-- The arguments are passed into the function as an array with the name specified in the parameter list.
-- A variadic parameter is desclared by adding three period characters after the parameter type.